yoon5862/CUrator/README.md

 - CMake v3.18 and above
 - Anaconda

-__all the prerequiest packages need to be installed in a default directory.__
+__All the prerequisite packages should be installed in a default directory.__

 __cuDNN library must be included in the CUDA library.__